 Silver or Adult

-European eel or freshwater eel is a common type of eel that lives up to 85 years in the wild and 55 years old in captivity!
+The European eel is a common type of freshwater eel that can live to be 85 years old in the wild and 55 years old in captivity!
 Unfortunately, they are listed as a critically endangered species due to overfishing, parasites, and other human activity.

 Shortfin and Longfin

-Japanese eels are mainly found in Japan, Korea, China, and Vietnam.
-Similar to other types of eel, Japanese eels also spawn in the sea and spend parts of their lives in freshwater.
+Japanese eels (Anguilla japonica) are mainly found in Japan, Korea, China, and Vietnam.
+Like the other types of eel on this list, Japanese eels also spawn in the sea but spend a large majority of their lives in freshwater.

-These eels feature a dull grey, brown, and greenish top and a white underbelly.
-The color of their body primarily depends on the environment.
+These fish feature a dull grey, brown, and greenish dorsal on top of a white underbelly, though these colors depend on environmental factors.

 The African Longfin

-The African eel is another common type of eel, though not much is known about them.
-They have olive, gray, and black body color with a light underside.
+The African longfin eel (Anguilla mossambica) is another common type of eel, though not much is known about them.
+They have olive, gray, and black bodies with a light underside.
 They prefer fast currents in the western Indian Ocean off of Africa.

 Difference Between Freshwater and Saltwater